-Established on June 14, 1922, Professional Engineers Ontario (PEO) is the licensing and regulating body for professional engineering in the province.
+Professional Engineers Ontario (PEO) is the licensing and regulating body for professional engineering in the province.
 PEO operates under the authority of the Professional Engineers Act to serve and protect the public interest by setting and upholding high academic, experience and professional practice standards for the engineering profession.
-Individuals licensed by PEO are the only people permitted by law to undertake and assume responsibility for engineering work in Ontario.
+Only individuals licensed by PEO are permitted by law to undertake and assume responsibility for engineering work in Ontario.

-1.2 COMPETENCY BASED ASSESSMENT GUIDE PURPOSE
+COMPETENCY-BASED ASSESSMENT GUIDE PURPOSE

-This guide is intended to assist PEO licence applicant to navigate through the competency-based assessment (CBA) system.
+This guide is intended to help PEO licence application candidates navigate the competency-based assessment (CBA) system.
 The content details the CBA's 34 engineering competencies and how they should be met and presented.
-You will find a list of indicators, which act as a guideline for selecting experience examples that demonstrate the applicant's exposure to the competencies.
+You will find a list of indicators that act as a guideline for selecting examples of experience that demonstrate the candidate's exposure to the competencies.

-This document provides a comprehensive overview of the roles and responsibilities of the applicants, validators and assessors within the CBA framework.
+This document provides a comprehensive overview of the roles and responsibilities of the candidates, validators and assessors within the CBA framework.

-Finally, this guide also explains the competency rating system and the rating rubric, which measures the level of competence of the applicant per category, and determines one's level of readiness for licensure.
+Finally, this guide explains the competency rating system and the rating rubric, which measures the level of competence of the candidate per category and determines the candidate's readiness for licensure.

-2.0 COMPETENCY BASED ASSESSMENT (CBA)
+2.0 COMPETENCY-BASED ASSESSMENT (CBA)

-The CBA is a methodology used to assess applicant readiness for licensure that examines 34 engineering competencies across seven competency categories in which all professional engineers must be competent to support effective practice and public safety.
+CBA is a methodology used to assess candidate readiness for licensure.
+It examines 34 engineering competencies across seven competency categories, in which all professional engineers must be competent to support effective practice and public safety.

-The CBA is conducted to determine whether applicants have progressed to a professional level of competency in their field through their engineering work experience.
+The CBA is conducted to determine whether candidates have progressed to a professional level of competency in their field through their engineering work experience.
 The system is designed to ensure that professional licensure requirements uphold and protect the public interest while maintaining an equitable, transparent, consistent and efficient licensure process.

-The CBA system requires applicants to demonstrate the ability to apply their engineering knowledge reliably and safely across different circumstances; to recognize their professional limitations; and to be prepared when necessary to either extend and develop their expertise or to call for assistance from other sources.
+The CBA system requires candidates to demonstrate the ability to apply their engineering knowledge reliably and safely across different circumstances; to recognize their professional limitations; and to be prepared when necessary to either extend and develop their expertise or call for assistance from other sources.

-2.1 KEY COMPETENCIES
+2.1 COMPETENCIES

-Key competencies are defined as an identified skill-set or knowledge-base which the applicant must have attained to achieve professional licensure.
-PEO's competency framework is composed of 34 key competencies.
-See Appendix A for a detailed list of all competencies.
+Competencies are defined as an identified skill set or knowledge base the candidate must have attained to achieve professional licensure.
+PEO's competency framework is comprised of 34 key competencies.
+See Appendix A for a complete list of competencies.